-Right bra can do wonders for both your appearance and self esteem.
-A bra is something that we often take for granted, but finding a right bra is essential for your wellness.
+The right bra can do wonders for both your appearance and self-esteem.
+A bra is something that we often take for granted, but finding the right bra is essential for your wellness.
 It may take time to find the right bra for you, but think: you’re worth it.
-Here’s a guide to find the right bra for you.
+Here’s a guide to finding the right bra for you.

 Find your band size